 Read More →

 Edgard Camacho is a French-born Venezuelan-American artist.
-We asked him to lunch recently, and he chose Flora, Suman Hoq’s café in the Greater Des Moines Botanical Garden.
-Hoq has characterized his lunch and brunch offerings with transcultural touches from his East Bengali heritage.
+We asked him to lunch recently, and he chose Flora, Suman Hoque’s café in the Greater Des Moines Botanical Garden.
+Hoque has characterized his lunch and brunch offerings with transcultural touches from his East Bengali heritage.
 Soups are fantastic with a chickpea soup of Massaman curry, coconut milk [...]

 Read More →